Our response to COVID-19

 Metro Mobility and Transit Link

-Metro Mobility is providing grocery and household essential pickup and delivery.
-Transit Link joins the service on March 25.
+Metro Mobility and Transit Link are providing grocery and household essential pickup and delivery.
 Read details about our pickup and delivery service.

 Walk-in customer support for Metro Mobility has been discontinued.

 Customers will board and exit vehicles through the rear door.
+Anyone who needs to board through the front is allowed to do so.
 Fares will be collected off vehicles (METRO Green and Blue, A and C Lines) or through the mobile app.

 Learn more about Metro Transit’s response to COVID-19.